Blogging for Business: Can It Hurt Your Sales?

 In my former promotional products career, I saw a huge opportunity to help my customers and prospects understand the buying process (it's more complicated than people realize) and how their purchases impacted their marketing.
 Almost all of my peers and competitors were not doing this.
 So I started a blog on the topic with the hope that if I would be seen as a trusted resource, I would also be seen as a potential trusted vendor, too.
 The blog got some notoriety in that industry... and so did I as a result.
 So was it a successful strategy?

-Additionally, I got a lot of attention for my blog from my industry, in other words, my friendly competitors.
+Additionally, I got a lot of attention to my blog from my industry, in other words, my friendly competitors.
 It was all positive though.
 I made some wonderful industry friends and got some new speaking and marketing opportunities because of it.
-Bottom line, however, was that this attention wasn't from customers.
+The bottom line, however, was that this attention wasn't from customers.
 Triple ugh!

 I eventually closed my self-hosted blog and did some soul searching as to why I should continue blogging for business at all if it was counterproductive or even destructive to my sales goals.
 So I moved a lot of those posts to a content site where I could potentially gain a bit of continuing ad revenue.
 Later, I closed the promotions division of my business, too.